The Charmed Kitsune

 In one of the recesses of the cave-like dimension was a castle that existed in its own dimension.
 Looking out a window, a single figure sat as he gazed upon a single mirror-like object that floated out of arm's reach showing visions of the surface world above.
 Most of his features were hidden by the black cloak that shrouded his room.

-Another figure approached him, wearing the same cloak like outfit with only bits of raven black hair dangling out from the side.
+Another figure approached him, wearing the same cloak as outfit with only bits of raven black hair dangling out from the side.
 Despite his otherwise youthful features, there were distinct marks on his face that made him look older than most would assume.

 ''The third sister is on her way should I continue surveillance?'' the speaker's voice was detached, distant, void of any emotion or care.